kaxxa123/amareleo-chain/code_migration.md

     | `.ledger-*`                | `.amareleo-ledger-*`        |
     | `/tmp/snakros.log`         | `/tmp/amareleo-chain.log`   |

-* Just like snarkos, amareleo-chain relies on caching to disk the genesis block.
-Both use the same filename.
-The first time a node is run this will do extra work that will speed up launching other node instances.
-The name is deterministic and is currently: <BR />
+* `snarkos` relies on caching the genesis block to disk.
+The first time a node is run, this will do extra work that speeds-up launching other node instances.
+The block for testnet is currently stored here: <BR />
     `/tmp/15983110333109949993277199043008208330432506493933185651419933655310578437field`

+    `amareleo-chain` speeds up node startup by including a copy of the genesis block for the different network types as resources.
+This allows it to quickly load the genesis block from memory as from the first run.

+    To appreciate the speed gain make sure to clear any cached blocks and then start `snakros` and `amareleo-chain` in any order:
+    ```BASH
+    rm /tmp/*field
+    ```

+* `amareleo-chain` uses the `--keep-state` flag to speed up shutdown.
+When this flag is not specified, amareleo-chain doesn't perform a clean shutdown, terminating immidiately.

 <BR />